breachofmind/expressway/readme.md

 be swapped out entirely with your own implementation, if you don't like the default implementation.

 - Express.js webserver
-- MongoDB Database and mongoose ORM
+- MySQL or MongoDB database drivers
+- IoC (Inversion of Control) dependency injection
 - Controllers and parameter binding
 - Controller-wide and route Middleware
 - Smart response rendering (objects render as JSON)